ClickCease

 However, there are many other potential violations related to your wages. (including the items below).

-Overtime: Generally an employee must be paid “One and one-half times the employee’s regular rate of pay for all hours worked in excess of eight hours up to and including 12 hours in any workday, and for the first eight hours worked on the seventh consecutive day of work in a workweek; and double the employee’s regular rate of pay for all hours worked in excess of 12 hours in any workday and for all hours worked in excess of eight on the seventh consecutive day of work in a workweek.”.
-Paying you at the correct rate includes taking into account all compensation, such as factoring in non-discretionary bonuses/commissions and shift differentials.
+“One and one-half times the employee’s regular rate of pay for all hours worked in excess of eight hours up to and including 12 hours in any workday, and for the first eight hours worked on the seventh consecutive day of work in a workweek; and double the employee’s regular rate of pay for all hours worked in excess of 12 hours in any workday and for all hours worked in excess of eight on the seventh consecutive day of work in a workweek.”.

 Business expenses: An employer must reimburse you for necessary expenditures incurred as part of your job.
 This may include use of your personal cell phone, your personal vehicle (other than driving to and from work), internet and computer use for work activities.

-Accurate Wage Statements: Your wage statements must include accurate information including the total hours worked, gross and net wages earned, the dates of the pay period for which the wage statement applies, the correct employer name, the employee’s name and an employee ID or the last four digits of his/her social security number, and correct rate of pay and number of hours for each such rate (such as for regular time, overtime and double time)
+Accurate Wage Statements: Your wage statements must include accurate information, including the total hours worked, gross and net wages earned, the dates of the pay period for which the wage statement applies, the correct employer name, the employee’s name and an employee ID or the last four digits of his/her social security number, and correct rate of pay and number of hours for each such rate (such as for regular time, overtime and double time)

-Employees paid only through commissions or piece rate (i.e. per delivery, per product made etc.): There are additional issues that arise for these types of employees, including whether you are being paid at least minimum wage for all hours worked, properly being paid for overtime and being paid separately for rest breaks.
+Employees paid only through commissions or piece rates (i.e. per delivery, per product made etc.): There are additional issues that arise for these types of employees, including whether you are being paid at least minimum wage for all hours worked, properly being paid for overtime and being paid separately for rest breaks.

-FEHA Regulations in California
+FEHA Regulations in California For Employers

 Under the Fair and Employment Housing Act of California, employers cannot discriminate, harass, or retaliated against an employee based on any of the following categories: